xbeat/Machine-Learning/README.md

 Introduction to MixEval & MixEval-Hard

 MixEval and MixEval-Hard are evaluation frameworks designed to assess the performance of language models across various tasks.
 These frameworks aim to provide a comprehensive and challenging set of benchmarks to measure model capabilities and limitations.

+## Matrix Multiplication in Deep Learning

+Matrix Multiplication in Deep Learning

+Matrix multiplication is a fundamental operation in deep learning, crucial for processing inputs, applying weights, and propagating information through neural networks.
+It allows the network to combine and transform data in ways that enable pattern recognition and complex computations.

 ## Partial Functions in Python for Code Modularity